skalahasti0621/skalahasti0621/README.md

 My superpowers include:

 Reading stack traces like mystery novels.

-Making images and videos faster than you thought possible Saying “this is expected behavior” and actually meaning it
+Making images and videos faster than you thought possible.

+Saying “this is expected behavior” and actually meaning it.

 Powered by APIs, logs, and just enough coffee.